anri-Tvalabeishvili/Analysis-Of-Georgian-Data/README.md

 Only data of Georgian citizens are processed by: age, sex and regions.

 The data was processed using Excel and Power BI.

+## 💱 Description of Currency-Exchange-Rate-Statistic :

+The data are taken from the official website of the National Bank of Georgia.

+The data show the statistics of national currency exchange rate in 2003-2021.

+The processed data show the GEL exchange rate against the USD, EUR and GBP.

+The data was processed using Excel and Power BI.

 ## ℹ️ About me: